Good afternoon ladies and gentlemen, welcome to the podcast The Lotusies for Friday, 1 August 2025.

 And then he also, I disagree, of course, with this take on marijuana.

-He's on firmer ground, I think, with his attacks on Farage and the kind of superficiality of the reform project and a classic Hitchens line: peer into Mr. Farage's depths and you find they are shallow.
+on Farage and the kind of superficiality of the reform project and a classic Hitchens line, peer into Mr Farage's depths and you find they are superficial.

-His thoughts on police, crime, and prison are totally impractical, and you can tell he really isn't very interesting.
+His thoughts on police crime and prison are totally impractical, and you can tell he really isn't very interesting.

-Tell us how you really feel, Peter.
+Tell us how you really feel, Pete.

-Wasn't Ken Livingston a Holocaust denial?
+Wasn't Ken Livingston a holocaust night?

-But I'm saying I don't know in case we get sued, but I generally don't know.
+I don't know about that, but I'm saying I don't know in case we get sued, but I generally don't know.

 I'm going to look it up.

-But he points out that Farage is brilliant at surfing the crowds.
+But he points out that Farage is brilliant at surfing the crowds, he knows what slogans connect and so on.

-Fairly standard critique of Farage, but sorry, no, he made Hitler comments in 2016, which were apparently inaccurate, quote unquote.
+Fairly standard critic of Farage, but Oh sorry, no, he made Hitler comments.

-Okay, few.
+Okay, phew.

 I know he's a big fan of the show.